mlupo/hello-world/spirte-tutorial.md

     `, SpriteKind.Player)
 ```

+## _
-## Make them move!
+### Make them move!

 Find the ``||controller:move mySprite with buttons||`` block, and add it to the bottom of the ``||loops:on start||`` block.
-Make sure you click on the placeholder name, and change it to the name of your character!
+Make sure you click on the placeholder name (mySprite), and change it to the name of your character!
+These two blocks interact with eachother because the variable names match!

 ```blocks
 let Jason = sprites.create(img`